7 Weeks Pregnant: The 7th Week of Pregnancy

 - Eat small meals often.

-- Eat soda crackers 15 minutes before getting up in the morning.
+- Eat soda crackers or dry cereal 15 minutes before getting up in the morning.

 - Sniff lemons or ginger, drink lemonade, or eat watermelon to relieve nausea.